ej8899/homelab-notes/aws/README.md

 ---

+### 8. SNS
+   - Usage:
+      - notification for SES bounces and complaints (ignoring successes)

+---

 ## Security & Governance
 - MFA enabled for all accounts.
 - Root account locked down, not used for day-to-day.